The Cost of Volunteering

 A variety of sources are available to help you find volunteer opportunities.
 Some sources for volunteer information on the web include: Action Without Borders and TransitionsAbroad.com's section on volunteering abroad.

-Great print resources on volunteering include: Alternatives to the Peace Corps, How to Live Your Dream of Volunteering Overseas, and Volunteer Vacations: Short-Term Adventures That Will Benefit You and Others.
+Great print resources on volunteering include: Alternatives to the Peace Corps, Learning Service: The Essential Guide for Volunteering Abroad, and Volunteer Vacations: Short-Term Adventures That Will Benefit You and Others.
 They list a variety of organizations looking for volunteers of all types while providing a discussion of issues and contexts related to volunteering.